-A groundswell of new artificial intelligence tools is stirring concern among some faculty — while being embraced by others — as university administrators move to address the new reality marked by chatbots capable of spitting out code and writing assignments in mere minutes.
+A surge of new artificial intelligence tools is stirring concern among some faculty while others embrace it as university administrators move to address the new reality marked by chatbots capable of spitting out code and writing assignments in mere minutes.

-The emergence of so-called generative AI, headlined by OpenAI’s ChatGPT, has spurred some instructors to rejig their syllabuses this semester to defend against cheating.
+The emergence of so-called generative AI, exemplified by OpenAI’s ChatGPT, has spurred some instructors to modify their syllabi this semester to defend against cheating.
 Others, however, see the sudden popularity of human-like chatbots as an opportunity to rethink their pedagogy and engage students in a fresh way.

 “I think with these technologies, like others, there’s opportunities to use them productively, and there’s also opportunities to short-circuit learning designs,” Milo Koretsky, a professor in the Department of Education and the Department of Chemical and Biological Engineering, said.
 Koretsky studies engineering education with a focus on engagement and the development of disciplinary practices in the college classroom.